leonstafford/leonstafford.github.io/README.md

 An almost 20 year veteran of the software industry, I thrive on technical challenges.

+We are at an era of massive wasteage, both of our natural resources and in our potential to create a world better than the one we came into.

 It's never been fulfilling for me simply to make money and be a consumer.
 I see problems and I fix them.
 I see inefficiencies and I optimise them.

-We are at an era of massive wasteage, both of our natural resources and in our potential to create a world better than the one we came into.
+I'm fortunate to have been given the opportunity, knowledge and skills to make a difference - let's work together towards making the most of the world.

 ### Current ventures I'm involved with